Rent prices in cities near Tempe

 Tempe, AZ Education Statistics

-Tips for Renting in Tempe
+Tips for renting in Tempe, AZ

 When you rent in Arizona, you’ll find that the city offers renters a decent amount of rights.
 For instance, landlords are required to inform tenants of all parties authorized to enter the residence, of what their security deposit covers, and to provide information on bedbugs.
 You also have the right to withhold rent payments if the landlord hasn’t fixed certain critical problems, such as broken heaters.